mattma/docs/javascript/angular2/angular2.md

 # Angular2

 The fundamental building blocks of an Angular app are directives.
-Directives with a view are called components, and these account for the majority of Directives in most apps.
+Directives with a view are called components.
 Angular components are largely interchangeable with Web Components, so they work well with other frameworks.

 Angular components also have input and output properties to allow interaction with other components.
 For example, a component could set up its view based on the configuration it receives from its parent component, and then be notified to change its appearance by an event it receives from a child or sibling component.

-Angular is built with significant support for dependency injection (so a component may receive the necessary singleton services) and routing.
+Angular is built with dependency injection (so a component may receive the necessary singleton services) and routing.
+Angular 2 DI happens at the constructor.

+Components also have lifecycle hooks that we can use to sequence units of work. ex: `ngOnInit` hook.

 the new component router in Angular 2 is that each route maps to a component.

-Dependency injection within Angular 2 happens at the constructor and so we are going to add one to our class and inject the StateService.
-Components also have lifecycle hooks that we can use to sequence units of work. ex: `ngOnInit` hook.

 - Angular includes